Section 25-3 Definitions; rules of construction.

 easements or right-of-way dedications relating to the property are needed.

-When a portion of a tract of land is acquired for highway or other public purposes,
+When a portion of a tract of land is acquired for highway or other public purposes, such division

 of ownership shall not affect the remainder of the tract in meeting the definition of a lot so long